Teacher-Training Course

 Teaching Skills Instruction

-Lectures, Readings, Discussions and Group Activities
+Talks, Readings, Discussions and Group Activities

-Included in lectures and/or group activities are developmental movement, Alexander's Procedures, the Dart Procedures, pertinent current and historical information in science and education, voice study, and other related subjects.
+Included in talks and/or group activities are developmental movement, Alexander's Procedures, the Dart Procedures, pertinent current and historical information in science and education, voice study, and other related subjects.
 Readings include F.M.
 Alexander's writings, writings by other Alexander Technique teachers, and related literature.

 To help further understanding of the Alexander Technique, the course also focuses on the historical development of the Technique, from a method of voice and breathing improvement to a technique of psycho-physical re-education.

-Throughout the training, trainees develop a practical understanding of what F.M.
-Alexander termed the "Use of the Self," how coordination functions as an integrated whole of mind and body.
-Central to this understanding are learning and applying the Principles of the Alexander Technique: the "Means-Whereby," including "Inhibition" and "Direction," and "Primary."
+Throughout the training, trainees develop a practical understanding of what F. M. Alexander termed the “Use of the Self,” how coordination functions as an integrated whole of mind and body.
+Central to this understanding are learning and applying the Principles of the Alexander Technique: the “Means-Whereby,” including “Inhibition” and “Direction” and “Primary Control.”

 Training Schedule